awesome-astra/docs/docs/pages/astra/astra-cli.md

 ### 3. Get Help

 The solution provides extensive documentation for any command.
-It also provides some bash autocompletion, use the `TAB` key twice to get a list of options.
+It also provides some bash autocompletion; use the `TAB` key twice to get a list of options.

 **✅ 3a - Autocompletion**